anikanakatte/anirudhkanakatte/README.md

 ### Hi there! 👋 :smiley:

  :seedling:  I’m currently learning JavaScript

+ On the #100DaysOfCode journey! :chart_with_upwards_trend:

 <!--
 **anirudhkanakatte/anirudhkanakatte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.